Kryvyi Rih State Pedagogical University: 20th century

+21st century

+In 2011, Cabinet of Ukraine founded Kryvyi Rih National University.
+It existed for 5 years and was divided into three separate institutions again in 2016.

+Administration

 The university is administered in nine divisions — PhysMath, Biological, Geographical, Historical, Ukrainian philology, Foreign languages, Education and Fine Arts — and its faculty are divided into 29 departments and programs.
-Many of these programs are terminate with the master's degree.
+Many of these programs are completed with a master's degree.